Hyundai's focus on quality risks emerging market share

 Hyundai's strategic decision to focus on quality over quantity, even as its production lines are stretched in India and elsewhere, risks losing hard-won market share and is forcing it to divert output from its plant outside Chennai away from exports to other high-growth markets to meet domestic demand.

-The South Korean firm, with affiliate Kia Motors (000270.KS), has surged to the No. 5 spot in the global automaker rankings by offering stylish models at affordable prices.
+The South Korean firm, with affiliate Kia Motors, has surged to the No. 5 spot in the global automaker rankings by offering stylish models at affordable prices.

 That formula has been especially successful in emerging countries such as India, where it is No.2 by market share.